 This chapter provides guidance on the calculation of emissions from all stages of manure management, including emissions from livestock housing, open yard areas and manure stores, together with the emissions that occur after the application of manures to land and from excreta deposited in fields by grazing animals.
-Some of these sources are reported in Nomenclature for Reporting (NFR) 3D, Crop production and agricultural soils, but all methodologies are presented together in this chapter because the Tier 2 methodology developed to calculate NH3 emissions from livestock production treats these emissions as part of a chain of sources, enabling the impact of NH3 and other N emissions at one stage of manure management on the NH3 emissions from subsequent sources to be estimated (see Annex 1, section A1.2).
+Some of these sources are reported in Nomenclature for Reporting (NFR) sector 3D, Crop production and agricultural soils, but all methodologies are presented together in this chapter because the Tier 2 methodology developed to calculate NH3 emissions from livestock production treats these emissions as part of a chain of sources, enabling the impact of NH3 and other N emissions at one stage of manure management on the NH3 emissions from subsequent sources in the manure management chain to be estimated (see Annex 1, section A1.2).
 For a full description of reporting requirements see section 3.2.

 In the remainder of this chapter, the comment ‘see Annex 1’ indicates that further information is provided in the annex.

-Figure 1-1 Contributions from livestock production to emissions of gases
+Table 1-1 Contributions from livestock production to emissions of gases